TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 Considering the tasks stated, the strategies that could be implemented are:

 1. Provide additional benefits and lower rates for riders, primarily members, who ride on weekdays
-2. Lower rates in Q1 and Q4
+2. Lower rates in Q1 and Q4 / Winter and Autumn
 3. Loyalty rewards for membership subscribers
 4. Establish an application that collects points according to ride length, that can be exchanged for rewards (Longer ride length = More points)
 5. Implement a scoring system that collects points, which can be exchanged for rewards, at an incrementing rate for every consecutive day that the rider successfully completed a ride